telerik/kendo-ui-core/docs/AngularJS/introduction.md

 ```
 Here the MultiSelect will display `Chai` as selected and the widget's value will be set to `[{"ProductName":"Chai","ProductID":1}]`

-In the other scenario, when `k-value-primitive` is set to true you can pass an array of primitive values holding the ID's of the elements that you want to select:
+In the other scenario, when `k-value-primitive` is set to true you can pass an array of primitive values holding the ID's of the elements that you want to select.

-### Set k-value-primitive to true
+###### Example - set the `k-value-primitive` to `true`:
 ```html
 <div ng-app="app" ng-controller="MyCtrl">
     <h4>Select product</h4>